Deep Submillimeter and Radio Observations in the SSA22 Field. IV. Spectral Energy Distributions, Star Formation Histories, and the Infrared-Radio Correlation of the 850 $\mu$m-selected SMGs: The Average SED of SSA22 SMGs

 Figure~\ref{fig:fig3-2_bin_sed} panel (a) shows the average SMG SEDs in different redshift bins.
 Compared to higher-redshift sources, low-redshift SMGs ($z <$ 1) exhibit younger stellar populations, with relatively bluer UV-optical emission, weaker dust attenuation and metal absorption features, and reduced thermal dust and PAH emission, resulting in fainter submillimeter fluxes and luminosities.
 Figure~\ref{fig:fig3-2_bin_sed} panel (a) shows significant differences in average luminosity among SMGs at different redshifts, which may be partly due to biases introduced by the dependence of SED fitting on far-infrared (FIR) data\citep{swinbank2014, dud2020}.
 As redshift increases, the total SED luminosity rises and the far-infrared peak shifts to shorter wavelengths, equally increasing characteristic dust temperature.

 For the results presented above and in the following sections, we should bear in mind several potential biases that may affect their interpretation.
 First, SED fitting relies on FIR band constraints.
 This introduces a selection bias toward intrinsically brighter sources at high redshifts, while low-luminosity galaxies at similar redshifts may fall below the FIR detection limit.
-Consequently, some studies argue that the apparent luminosity evolution of SMGs is largely an artifact of this observational bias \citep{swinbank2014, dud2020}.
-However, other works contend that such biases alone cannot fully account for the observed trends \citep{simpson2017, zavala2018, lim2020a}.
+Consequently, some studies argue that the apparent luminosity evolution of SMGs is largely an artifact of this observational bias \citep{swinbank2014, dud2020, drew2022}.
+However, other works contend that such biases alone cannot fully account for the observed trends \citep{zavala2018, lim2020a}.
 They suggest that infrared luminosity and dust temperature are still governed by underlying physical processes, with dust temperatures evolving with cosmic time \citep{symeonidis2013, sommovigo2022, viero2022, mitsuhashi2024}.
 In particular, a more fundamental correlation likely exists among infrared luminosity, dust temperature, and redshift \citep{symeonidis2013, zavala2018}.
-Second, bandpass selection effects play a significant role (see also Section~\ref{sec:sfh_ms} and Section~\ref{sec:sfh_evolution}).
-Observations at longer (sub)millimeter wavelengths are more sensitive to high-redshift dusty galaxies \citep{casey2014, zavala2014, wang2017}, while 850 $\micron$ surveys preferentially select galaxies with cooler dust temperatures \citep{chen2022}.
-As a result, 850 $\micron$ surveys are inherently incomplete for warm-dust systems and for galaxies at both low and very high redshifts.
-Moreover, uncertainties in the detection and physical characterization of high-redshift galaxies, combined with the intrinsic diversity of SMG populations, further complicate the interpretation.
-A full resolution of these issues lies well beyond the scope of this study.
-Readers should simply be aware of these potential biases when evaluating our conclusions.
+Second, there is a significant bandpass selection effect (see also Section~\ref{sec:sfh_ms} and Section~\ref{sec:sfh_evolution}).
+The selection effect at 850 $\micron$ is fundamentally tied to dust mass.
+At a fixed infrared luminosity, SMGs/DSFGs with larger dust masses exhibit colder dust SEDs \citep{cunha2015}.
+Consequently, an 850 $\micron$ survey with a fixed flux limit may miss sources that are warmer, more luminous in the infrared, but lower in dust mass.
+This implies that single-band 850 $\micron$ surveys may suffer from incompleteness.
+Moreover, due to the negative $k$-correction in the submillimeter/millimeter regime, observations at longer wavelengths are more efficient at detecting high-redshift sources \citep{casey2014, zavala2014, wang2017}, resulting in samples with higher median redshifts.
+Adding further complexity are uncertainties in the detection and physical property estimation of high-redshift galaxies, as well as the intrinsic diversity of SMGs themselves—in terms of dust temperature, geometry, star formation histories, and AGN contributions.
+These issues are beyond the scope of this study.
+Readers should simply be aware of these potential biases when interpreting our results.